kadamwhite/grunt-codeblock-jshint/README.md

 ```

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Lint and test your code using the `npm test` command.
+In lieu of a formal styleguide, JSHint and JSCS are in place to ensure code style consistency.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-_(Nothing yet)_
+- **v0.2.1**: `lang` option is now configurable with a regex or string
+- **v0.1.0**: Initial release